Game Design Principles

 Spencer Bambrick is a composer, educator, author, and electronic artist.
 His creative practice is rooted in video games, where interactivity plays a primary role.
 His career in the video game industry spans over a decade, shipping titles on Sony PlayStation 5, Xbox, and Nintendo Switch, as well as mobile games with millions of downloads internationally.
 The intersection of technology, interactivity, and social impact are major themes that Spencer explores in his work.

-When taken for credit, Game Design Principles can be applied towards these associated programs:
+When taken for credit, Game Design Principles can be applied towards the completion of these related programs: